patrickfav/uber-adb-tools/README.md

                                                 adb in PATH env variable.
     -b,--bugreport <out folder>                 Creates a generic bug report (including eg. logcat and screenshot) from all connected devices and zips it to the folder given as arg.
-If no folder is given trys to zips it in the location of the .jar.
+If no folder is given tries to zips it in the location of the .jar.
        --debug                                  Prints additional info for debugging.
        --dryRun                                 Use this to see what would be installed/uninstalled on what devices with the given params.
 Will not install/uninstall anything.